git4rk/ApplicationServeronCloud/systemAccess.md

   ```
   {: codeblock}

-**NOTE:** The steps that are provided represent one path of many when you're attempting to configure a web server.
-If further assistance is needed, see the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/search/configure%20web%20server?scope=SSAW57_9.0.0){: new_window}.
+**Note:** The steps that are provided represent one path of many when you're attempting to configure a web server.
+If further assistance is needed, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/search/configure%20web%20server?scope=SSAW57_9.0.0){: new_window}.

 **NOTE:** If you cannot access your application, you are likely facing a port access issue on your firewall.
 Therefore, you might need to restart any of the following servers: the application server, the node agent, the web server, and the deployment manager.
 Additionally, it is possible that you might need to access the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} Service Dashboard and restart each virtual machine.

 ## SSL Configuration
 {: #ssl_configuration}

-Traditional WebSphere Application Server and Liberty profile are configured with the [SSL_TLSv2](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/protocols.html){: new_window} protocol.
+WebSphere Application Server traditional and Liberty are configured with the [SSL_TLSv2](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/protocols.html){: new_window} protocol.
 To change the protocol, modify the following files:

-For Traditional WebSphere Application Server:
+For WebSphere Application Server traditional:

 1. Edit **security.xml** in /opt/IBM/WebSphere/Profiles/*profile_name*/config/cell/*cell_name* and modify the following line: